earthpulse/eotdl/ui/src/routes/blog/01_exploring.md

 - **Q2**: datasets with STAC metadata with the EOTDL custom extensions and automated QA.
 These datasets can leverage the full potential of the EOTDL.
 - **Q3**: Q2 datasets that are manually curated.
 These datasets are the most reliable and can be used as benchmark datasets.

-You will learn more about the quality levels in the [data curation](05_stac.ipynb) tutorial.

 ## The Command Line Interface